Menu

 Environmental Factors

-This factor goes hand-in-hand with the material and its durability since most of the time, environmental factors cause the deterioration of the light poles on your project.
+This factor goes hand-in-hand with the material and its durability, since most of the time, environmental factors cause the deterioration of the light poles on your project.
+For example, in certain terrains, direct burial and embedded poles are used for secure installation, as they are inserted directly into the ground without the need for concrete bases or anchor bolts.
+Direct burial poles are a cost-effective option for some projects, but their suitability depends on soil conditions.
+It is essential to secure light poles properly, especially for parking lot lights and other outdoor applications, to ensure safety and stability against impacts and weather.
 Let’s review some of the most crucial factors that need to be acknowledged for your selection.

 Weather Resistance

-Light poles are located in outdoor areas; therefore, they’ll have to withstand weather conditions such as rain, wind, extreme temperatures, electric storms, and more.
-With aluminum, fiberglass and steel being the most resistant, you can start from there depending on the characteristics of your project.
+Light poles are located in outdoor areas; therefore, they’ll have to withstand weather conditions such as rain, wind, extreme temperatures, lightning, and more.
+With aluminum, fiberglass, and steel being the most resistant, you can start from there, depending on the characteristics of your project.
 However, if you want a wooden light pole or extra protection, there are also weather-resistant coatings.

 Location and Terrain